pomdtr/smallweb.run/docs/src/guides/plugins.md

 # Smallweb Plugins

 The smallweb CLI can be extended with plugins.
-To create a new plugin, just add a binary to your PATH that starts with `smallweb-` and the CLI will automatically detect it.
+To create a new plugin, just create a script in `$SMALLWEB_DIR/.smallweb/plugins`.
+The script name (without the extension) will be mapped to a cli subcommand.

 For example, if you create a new `smallweb-choose` file in your PATH with the following content: